mmbman/Katagiri/glossary.md

 ## Dogen

 Eihei Dōgen (永平道元; 19 January 1200 – 22 September 1253) - "Eternal Peace Way Source" - was the founder of [Soto Zen Buddhism](glossary#soto-zen ) in Japan.
 Dogen is probably the most frequently referenced source in Katagiri Roshi's talks (and in Soto Zen Buddhism in general).
-His most famous work is [Shobogenzo](topics#shobogenzo).
+His most famous work is [Shōbōgenzō](topics#shobogenzo).

 Katagiri Roshi often refers to him respectfully as "Dogen Zenji": Zen Master Dogen.